Tips for Planning a Self-Guided Walking Tour in Ireland

 If you’re planning your adventure not long before it takes place, make sure to check the weather forecast.
 In Ireland, the weather service that provides the most reliable daily forecasts would have to be Met Eireann, and the most accurate for hourly forecasting is yr.no.

-Now that you have selected the hiking area, planned your route, and checked the weather, you can pack accordingly.
+Now that you have selected the hiking area, planned route, and checked the weather, you can pack accordingly.
 This is especially important if you are travelling during the colder months.
-For instance, if high precipitation is expected, ensure that you bring your waterproof gear and more pieces of clothing.
+For instance, if high precipitation is expected, ensure that you bring your waterproof gear and extra warm clothing.
 This way, you will have something dry to change into.
-Also, if you have checked what vegetation and ground cover to expect, and there is a chance the trail is covered in snow, you will need appropriate footwear and probably some equipment like crampons, gaiters, and an ice axe.

 Even if you aren’t holidaying in Ireland during the chilly months, waterproof footwear and rainwear should probably still be at the top of your packing list.
 Also, wind protection is a must since many trails are near the coast.
 Of course, sunscreen, sunglasses, and gloves are non-negotiable for any hiking backpack and any time of the year.
 GPS or excellent map reading skills fall into the must-have category as well.
 So, make sure you don’t leave them at home.